For Tuyet, Katrina, KaSandra, and Luc

 "Sort of, actually it's a memory chip with God knows what recorded on it."

 BINGO!
 Finally she strummed a chord I could hear.
 I literally heard the wheels turning in my brain.
 The implications were obvious as were the consequences if I followed them to their inevitable end.
-The answers would likely prove damaging to the wrong people and fatal to yours truly and friends.
-Theories started forming I my head as my brain processed all the bits of data I had crammed into it over the past week.
-The theories began to set like a freshly poured cement and my instincts were coiled like a spring ready to bust loose.
+The answers would likely prove damaging to the wrong people and fatal to yours truly and Judy Looney.
+Theories started forming in my head as my brain processed all the bits of data that I'd crammed into it over the past week.
+The theories began to set like freshly poured cement and my instincts were coiled like a spring ready to bust loose.
 Thank God common sense intervened.
 All of this had to be thought through carefully.
 The stakes were too high, literally life or death.
 Suddenly I remembered that Judy and Ronnie were waiting for a response.

 "Really?
 I think I know exactly what is on that chip.
-And if I'm right we have a problem, a really big problem."
+And if I'm right we have a problem, a really big problem," I said thoughtfully.
 Judy stared at me suddenly frightened.
 Ronnie sprang to her feet and stood over me.

 "I did my job Ronnie, that's all.
 But you remember what usually happens to curious cats don't you?"
-She sat back down uncharacteristically silent.
+She sat back down, uncharacteristically silent at last.